se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 Authors: [Tan Wang Leng](https://github.com/nus-oss/cs3281-website/tree/master/students/AY1617S2/tanWangLeng/TanWangLeng-Resume.md) and [Chester Sng](https://github.com/ChesterSng)

 ## What is XSS?
-Cross Site Scripting (XSS) is the most exploited web application vulnerability to date.
+Cross Site Scripting (XSS) is the most exploited web application vulnerability in 2017 (based on a <a href="https://www.ptsecurity.com/upload/corporate/ww-en/analytics/Web-application-attacks-2018-eng.pdf" target="_blank">report</a> in 2018).
 XSS vulnerabilities have been reported and exploited since the 1990s.
-Prominent sites affected in the past include social-networking sites Twitter, Facebook, MySpace and YouTube.
+Prominent sites affected in the past include social-networking sites <a href="https://www.symantec.com/connect/blogs/persistent-xss-vulnerability-facebook" target="_blank">Facebook</a> and <a href="https://www.acunetix.com/blog/articles/dangerous-xss-vulnerability-found-on-youtube-the-vulnerability-explained/" target="_blank">Youtube</a>.

 XSS is a type of injection, in which malicious code are injected into trusted websites.
 XSS flaws that allow these attacks to happen are widespread and can occur anywhere a web application uses input from a user to generate an output on the website without validating it or encoding it.